mccodes320/GoogleHandle/Integrating Applications with Gemini 1.0 Pro on Google Cloud.md

 1. Which of the following describes the Gemini 1.0 Pro and Gemini 1.0 Pro Vision models?

 One model is used for translation, and the other is used for answering questions.
 One model specializes in text generation only, while the other model specializes exclusively in image generation.
 One model handles text-based prompts, the other handles multimodal prompts with text, images, and/or video.*
 Both models are suitable for medical use cases.

+note:
+Correct!
+Gemini 1.0 Pro is designed to handle natural language tasks, text and code chat, and code generation.
+Gemini 1.0 Pro Vision supports multimodal input that can include text, images, and video.

 2. You need to create a chatbot that is designed to answer customer questions about your company's products in a friendly and informative way.
 Which Gemini 1.0 Pro model is the best choice for this task?

-Gemini 1.0 Pro
+Gemini 1.0 Pro  *
 None of the Gemini 1.0 Pro models are suitable for chatbots.
 Gemini
 Both Gemini 1.0 Pro and Gemini 1.0 Pro Vision models are equally suitable.
 Gemini 1.0 Pro Vision

+note:
+Correct!
+Gemini 1.0 Pro is designed to handle natural language interactions, making it ideal for chatbot development.